cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Tracker Application
 ===================
 The Cask Tracker application consists of an application in CDAP with two programs and four datasets:

 - ``_Tracker`` application: names begins with an underscore
-- ``AuditLog`` service: it exposes the Tracker audit log as an API
+- ``TrackerService`` service: it exposes the Tracker API endpoints
 - ``AuditLogFlow`` flow: subscribes to Kafka audit messages and stores them in the ``_auditLog``	dataset
 - ``_auditLog`` custom dataset used to store audit messages
 - ``_kafkaOffset`` key value table used to store Kafka offsets
 - ``_auditMetrics`` a custom cube dataset used to collect metrics about datasets
 - ``_auditTagsTable`` a custom dataset used to store preferred tags
 - ``_timeSinceTable`` a custom dataset used to store the last time a specific audit message was received

 The Tracker UI is shipped with CDAP, started automatically in standalone as part of the CDAP UI.
 It is available at:

   http://localhost:9999/ns/default/tracker/home